Science and the Catholic Church: Vatican Observatory

 The Vatican Observatory (Specola Vaticana) is an astronomical research and educational institution supported by the Holy See.
 Originally based in Rome, it now has headquarters and laboratory at the summer residence of the Pope in Castel Gandolfo, Italy, and an observatory at the Mount Graham International Observatory in the United States.
 The Director of the Observatory is Brother Guy Consolmagno, SJ.
 Many distinguished scholars have worked at the Observatory.
 In 2008, the Templeton Prize was awarded to cosmologist Fr.
 Michał Heller, a Vatican Observatory Adjunct Scholar.
 In 2010, the George Van Biesbroeck Prize was awarded to former observatory director Fr.
 George Coyne, SJ.
-The current director of the Vatican Onservatory, Brother Guy Consolmagno, was awarded the American Astronomical Society's Carl Sagan Medal for Excellence in Public Communication in Planetary Science in 2014.
+The current director of the Vatican Observatory, Brother Guy Consolmagno, was awarded the American Astronomical Society's Carl Sagan Medal for Excellence in Public Communication in Planetary Science in 2014.

 Jesuits

 The Society of Jesus (Jesuit Order) was founded by the Spaniard Saint Ignatius Loyola in 1540.
 Jesuits were leaders of the Counter-Reformation, who have contributed a great many distinguished scientists and institutions of learning, right up to the present.
 The role of some of its members like Robert Bellarmine, in the Counter-Reformation period and in defense of Papal teaching, show the constraints under which they operated.
 However, recent scholarship in the history of science has focused on the substantial contributions of Jesuit scientists over the centuries.
 Historian Jonathan Wright discussed the breadth of Jesuit involvement in the sciences in his history of the order:

 [The Jesuits] contributed to the development of pendulum clocks, pantographs, barometers, reflecting telescopes and microscopes, to scientific fields as various as magnetism, optics, and electricity.
 They observed, in some cases before anyone else, the colored bands on Jupiter's surface, the Andromeda nebula, and Saturn's rings.
-They theorized about the circulation of the blood (independently of Harvey), the theoretical possibility of flight, the way the moon affected the tides, and the wave-like nature of light.
+They theorized about the circulation of the blood (independently of Harvey), the theoretical possibility of flight, the way the Moon affected the tides, and the wave-like nature of light.
 Star maps of the southern hemisphere, symbolic logic, flood-control measures on the Po and Adige rivers, introducing plus and minus signs into Italian mathematics – all were typical Jesuit achievements, and scientists as influential as Fermat, Huygens, Leibniz, and Newton were not alone in counting Jesuits among their most prized correspondents.